CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/terraform.md

 ## Introduction

-Terraform is an Infrastructure-as-Code provisioning tool created by Hashicorp, widely used across IT roles from system administrators to developers.
+Terraform is an Infrastructure-as-Code provisioning tool that is created by Hashicorp, widely used across IT roles from system administrators to developers.
 The Meraki Terraform Provider is tailored to work with the Cisco Meraki Dashboard API, providing a powerful and simple **Infrastructure-as-Code** solution.

 More info: [Meraki Terraform Provider - Documentation](https://registry.terraform.io/providers/cisco-open/meraki/latest/docs)